Voice Recognition Gets Smarter Than Ever

 Smart Suggestions Know What You Need

 Context-aware suggestions represent the biggest leap forward in predictive text since T9.
-2025 keyboards don't just predict your next word; they understand what you're trying to accomplish and offer relevant suggestions for the entire message.
+2026 keyboards don't just predict your next word; they understand what you're trying to accomplish and offer relevant suggestions for the entire message, including appropriate tone, formality level, and even cultural context for international communications.

 App-specific suggestions change based on where you're typing.
 In your email app, the keyboard suggests professional language and proper formatting.
 Switch to a messaging app, and it adapts to casual conversation.
 The transition happens automatically, and the suggestions feel natural for each context.